matthiasn/talk-transcripts/Hickey_Rich/ClojureConcurrency.md

 happens in all programs?
 Things change.
 New requirements are added.
 And remembering what your strategy was when you go back and have to add these new requirements, and making sure you account for everything, is extremely hard.
-And in fac, I would almost go to say it is almost impossible.
+And in fact, I would almost go to say it is almost impossible.
 And I sit and help people who are working on multi-threaded programs, and you just have stare at it and work it through your mind the possible interactions, all day long.
 It is